undergrad-partner-school

 Student organizations are run by students of an institution, and its membership usually consists only of current students and/or alumni.

-There are 159 student organizations and groups with open membership at this school.
+There are 150 student organizations and groups with open membership at this school.
 That includes sororities and fraternities.
-6 percent of male and 8 of female students participate in different organizations at Seton Hall University.
-In case you're interested in acting, there is a drama club you can consider joining.
-Interested in media and communication?
-Seton Hall University publishes its own newspaper and has its own radio station.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+For students interested in media and communication, Seton Hall University publishes its own newspaper and has its own radio station.

 Student Services

-At Seton Hall University, there are many amenities that make life on campus pleasant and safe.
+At Seton Hall University, there are many amenities required for a comfortable and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
-The dormitory entrances at the school are electronically controlled.
-There is a security patrol that operates around the clock.
-Theer is a nighttime transportation/escort service.
+24/7 emergency phone and alarm devices are available.
+Dormitory entrances at the school are electronically operated.
+There is a security patrol available 24/7.
+The after-hours transportation/escort service is available.

-There is a health clinic with personal/psychological counseling.
-All in all, campus life at Seton Hall University is rich and vibrant and provides all you need for a comfortable stay.
+This school has a health clinic with personal/psychological counseling.
+All in all, campus life at Seton Hall University is rich and vibrant and provides everything most students need.

 Career Services